Travelling by car

 For more information: Crit'Air sticker or pellet (air quality certificate) | Service-Public.fr

-In Paris for example, Crit’Air is compulsory and only cars with the following Crit’Air stickers are allowed in the city:
+In Paris for example, Crit’Air is compulsory and only cars with the following Crit’Air stickers may enter the city:

-If you live in the EU and have a European parking card for disabled, it should be recognised in France as well.
+If you live in the EU and have a European parking card for disabled, it should work in France as well.
 The EU parking card gives you access to certain parking rights and facilities while travelling to France.

 Check for the parking places marked with a wheelchair symbol.
 You can find them on roads and in car parks.
-In Paris, vehicles displaying the parking card may be parked on roads free of charge.
+In Paris, vehicles displaying the parking card may park on roads free of charge.

 More information: European parking card for disabled war veterans | Service-Public.fr